PlasticDigits/ustr-cmm/PROPOSAL.md

 - Geographic and jurisdictional distribution
 - Defined signers from community

+**Important Clarification**: The multi-sig signers are **security layer volunteers only**—they are not owners of the protocol and do not receive any profits, fees, or financial benefits from their role.
+Their sole purpose is to provide an additional security layer by approving or vetoing governance actions.

+**3-of-5 Multi-Sig Dashboard**:
+- A dedicated dashboard will be provided with **human-readable explanations** of all proposals
+- **Only the dev admin can create proposals**—this reduces risk from multi-sig wallet holders' potential lack of technical knowledge or loss of keys
+- The multi-sig exists **solely as a veto system** to prevent a compromised dev admin wallet from harming the protocol
+- Multi-sig signers review proposals and either approve or veto; they cannot create, modify, or independently execute protocol actions
+- This design ensures that even if the dev admin's keys are compromised, malicious proposals can be blocked by the multi-sig security layer

 ### Phase 3: DAO Governance

 Full decentralization through on-chain governance: